alemoraru/nextjs-portofolio-website/.github/pull_request_template.md

 - [ ] Documentation and comments added
 - [ ] No console warnings or errors
 - [ ] No ESLint warnings or errors

+## Supplementary Information

+[//]: # (Any other information that is important to this PR, such as screenshots of a UI change)